 There are two ways of owning buy-to-let property; personal ownership of the property or through a limited company.
 Using a limited company separates the risk during the funding and purchasing of property, and it is commonly used in the real estate industry.

-Benefits of using an SPV for buy-to-let property
+Benefits of using a Special Purpose Vehicle (SPV) for buy-to-let property

-There are many benefits of using an SPV to purchase and manage buy-to-let property.
+There are many benefits of using a Special Purpose Vehicle (SPV) to purchase and manage buy-to-let property.
 These include:

 Tax treatment of profits

 In the past, higher rate taxpayers were able to claim mortgage interest payments as an expense to reduce their tax bill.
 However, this is no longer possible due to changes implemented in 2017.
 Therefore, one of the primary reasons for the significant growth in limited companies (specifically SPV’s) being used for a buy-to-let property is the tax treatment available.

 Instead of paying income tax as an individual, the limited company will pay corporation tax on the profits.
 The amount of tax you pay as an individual is dependant on which tax band you fall into; whereas if an SPV owns the property, the rental profits will only be subject to 19% Corporation Tax.

 The tax benefits of owning property through an SPV can be significant, especially if you are a higher rate (40%) or additional rate (45%) taxpayer.
 This is because you can control how much income you withdraw or leave in the SPV, and could potentially reduce your Income Tax liability.

 As of April 2020, landlords are no longer able to deduct any mortgage expenses from rental income to reduce their tax bill.
 Instead, you’ll receive a tax credit which is based on 20% of your mortgage interest payments.
 The tax credit is less generous for higher-rate taxpayers, who previously benefitted from up to 40% tax relief on mortgage payments under the previous regulations.